BiznessFish/Twitter-Coachella-Grouping/README.md

 ### AUTHOR'S DISCLAIMER

-The only formal background I have had in coding is an Intro to Programming class I took Junior year of college.
+Around 99% of everything contained here I figured out as I went along.
+This is neither well planned nor well executed.
+The only formal background I have had in coding is an Intro to Programming class I once took Junior year of college.
 I am not very good at this.

-I am sorry.
+Should you ever read my code, I apologize in advance.

+_It is not the intent of the author to damage, harm, or otherwise distress any persons, but the author recognizes that written within this repository are things that are potentially damaging, harmful, or distressful to mental health, most especially if the reader should have any expertise in object-oriented programming or mathematics beyond a high-school level._

 _<sup>1</sup> Without a Premium or Enterprise account, Twitter provides only access to the last 7 days of Tweets.
 This is decidedly not a good thing if you are starting this project late and cannot afford to drop the [$1900](https://developer.twitter.com/en/docs/tweets/search/overview/premium) on a Premium Developer account to get 1 million tweets.
 It is slightly more economical to scrape the front-end (free)._

 ## THE PROCESS

+### OVERVIEW
 I farmed around 870k Tweets that reference Coachella using [taspinar's](https://github.com/taspinar) [twitterscraper](https://github.com/taspinar/twitterscraper), and sorted through them to find any mentions of musical artists.

 Tweets were collceted in the time period between 2019-01-03 (when the Coachella line-up was first announced) to four months after, 2019-05-03

+I use Python to obtain a weighted adjacency matrix representing how often each artist is co-mentioned with another artist relative to all other co-mentions.

+I then throw it into R, make it an igraph object, and render a visNetwork object from it.